yamaniac/sanjanashenoy/posts/why-indian-cooking-is-healthy.md

 description: 'Learn the fundamentals of nutrition and how to build a balanced diet that works for your lifestyle.'
 author: 'Sanjana Shenoy'
 image: '/images/blog/why_is_indian_cooking_healthy.jpg'
+image_alt: 'an image of a healthy indian meal'
 thumbnail: '/images/blog/why_is_indian_cooking_healthy.jpg'
 tags: ['nutrition', 'health', 'Cooking']
 ---